Stepping Stones of Faith:

 Times of anger and times of gratitude.

-So I took that first step to the only stone I could see.
-I stood there watching the dense fog cover the water’s edge, and my “safe” place was no longer visible.
-This stone was full of pain, sorrow, anger, rejection, but also safety.
+So I stepped onto the only stone I could see.
+As I stood there, the fog rolled back in, and suddenly, the shoreline, the place I thought was safe, was no longer in sight.
+This stone was full of pain, sorrow, anger, rejection, but also a sense of safety.
 I was now in God’s hands.
-I felt confidence rise up in me.
+I felt my confidence rise.
 Then the fog lifted, and the next stone was there.
 This one was slightly bigger than the last.

 Even in the thick of it, I still followed.
 This process changed how I prayed.
-I started to pray for the next step to know it was the right one when it was revealed.
+I started to pray for the next step to know it was the right one when it was revealed to me.
 I no longer worried about how I would find the provision to do what was being asked of me.
 I no longer worried about who might be there to help me.
 The few times the next step was not what I prayed for, I quietly asked Father to change my heart to align with His.
-He gave me confirmation because He knew I needed that to know I was still tucked up under His wing.
+He gave me confirmation because He knew I needed to know that I was still under His wing.

-Even though I can’t see the future and I don’t spend my energy trying.
+Even though I can’t see the future, and I don’t spend my energy trying.
 My focus is on the stone I’m standing on now and the gratitude of how the heartache of my past has brought me to this very place.
 How can I be ready for the next one?
 Each stone brings a new heartache and a new challenge to place in God’s hands.
-Faith does not come easily, and it takes a "pressing" for the sweet oil to be expelled so it can flow through your actions and into your journey.
-It can not be bought or gifted; you must allow yourself the space to grow this part of your life.
+Faith does not come easily, and it takes pressing for the sweet oil to be expelled so it can flow through your actions and into your journey.
+It cannot be bought or gifted; you must allow yourself the space to grow in this part of your life.
 Faith is a muscle that gets stronger when you use it and nourish it.

 “Father, you know my future, and you had it perfectly designed long ago.
 I am grateful for the life you have given me.
-I am even grateful for the pain and how you will use it to heal.
+I am even grateful for the pain and how it will be used to heal.
 Bind me up in your goodness.
 Show me your Ways and lead me on the path that was meant for me.”

 Previous